philipdarke/pypi-cookiecutter/README.md

 ## Publishing to PyPI

-Create account at [PyPI](https://pypi.org/), generate an API token and add this to the GitHub repository as `PYPI_API_TOKEN`.
+Create an account at [PyPI](https://pypi.org/), generate an API token and add this to the GitHub repository as `PYPI_API_TOKEN`.
 The GitHub Actions workflow will publish the package when a new release is tagged.

 For the first release, manually publish a package using `Poetry`:

-* To test the package, run `poetry build` and `poetry publish -r test-pypi` to publish the package to TestPyPi.
+* To test the package, run `poetry build` and `poetry publish -r test-pypi` to publish the package to [TestPyPi](https://test.pypi.org/) (you will need to set up a separate account).
 You may need to first run `poetry config repositories.test-pypi https://test.pypi.org/legacy/` to add the TestPyPI repository.

 * Check the package can be installed with `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple [package-name]`.
 The `--extra-index-url` argument is needed to install dependencies from PyPI.